 - Grey chat icon with arrow: You have replied to this user (you sent the last message in the conversation).

-- No icon: There is no conversation in this bug report.
+- No icon: There is no conversation in this report.

-Your bugs are also sorted so that the reports with the newest messages appear first instead of when the bug was first reported.
-This resurfaces the reports that require your attention instead of staying buried in your bugs list.
+Your reports are also sorted so that the reports with the newest messages appear first instead of when the bug was first reported.
+This resurfaces the reports that require your attention instead of staying buried in your list.